MnO

 What is MnO used for?

-Manganese(II) oxide (MnO) is used in fertilizer additives, ceramic pigments, glass manufacturing, animal feed supplements, and catalyst production.
+Manganese(II) oxide (MnO) is used in lithium-ion battery anodes, catalysis, ceramic pigments, and fertilizer additives.

 What is the band gap of MnO?